-The Big Winch Lookout
+3. Admire The Views From The Big Winch Lookout

 You can’t miss the Big Winch.
 Walk up if you can embrace the heat.
 Otherwise drive up and check out the sweeping views over the apocalyptic landscape.

 I’m still not sure of what the point to the Big Winch is – just another Coober Pedy quirky thing!

 There are two lookout points and the arid, barren landscape makes it hard to believe this was once part of the great inland sea 70 million years ago.

 With its flat-topped mesas and striking sandstone colours, it sure is pretty!
 Sunset is when it’s meant to come alive the most.